elpheria/rpc-websockets/API.md

 ### ws.call(method[, params[, timeout[, ws_options]]]) -> Promise

 Calls a registered RPC method on server.
 Resolves once the response is ready.
 Throws if an RPC error was received.
+Throws if `method` resolves to `undefined` (JSON knows no `undefined` type, so the response will neither have `result` nor `error` properties which violates JSON-RPC 2.0).

 Parameters:
 * `method` {String}: An RPC method name to run on server-side.